FortuneMonkey/Bruteforce-Password/README.md

 # Bruteforce Password

-This Bruteforce Password is a simple design of logical algorithm using Python
+This Bruteforce Password is a simple design of logical algorithm to crack user input using Python